 A tile backsplash typically covers the area between the countertop and upper cabinets, but in some cases, it makes sense to extend the backsplash area beyond the counter.
 When you do this, it's important to create a stable, temporary bottom edge to hold the tiles in a straight line.
 You can do so by screwing straight pieces of 1x2 lumber to the wall.

-Tiling relatively small, visible areas, such as a kitchen backsplash or countertop, calls for a large number of precision cuts, and a score-and-snap tile cutter commonly used for floor tiles isn't very accurate, although you can use one.
-You're better off renting or buying a wet saw, however, and either way, you'll also need a good set of tile nippers to cut curves and notches.
+Tiling relatively small, visible areas, such as a kitchen backsplash or countertop, calls for a large number of precision cuts.
+You can use a basic score-and-snap tile cutter for this, but you're better off renting or buying a wet saw, which makes clean, accurate cuts easily.
+In any case, you'll also need a good set of tile nippers to cut curves and notches.

 You'll also need plenty of room to work.
 Clear the countertops and pull large appliances well away from the wall, pulling the plugs and disconnecting the gas if necessary to allow you to make enough room to get behind them.
 It's a great idea to keep the kitchen out of commission while this DIY home improvement project is underway if that's at all possible.